 For application information please see our how to apply page.

-Completion of a Foundation Degree in Teaching and Learning or equivalent, amounting to 240 Credit Accumulation Transfer Scheme (CATS) points.
-Recent or current experience in a school or other educational establishment.
+We ask that applicants have completed a Foundation Degree in Teaching and Learning or equivalent, amounting to 240 Credit Accumulation Transfer Scheme (CATS) points.
+We also ask that you have recent or current experience in a school or other educational establishment.

 For information regarding English language requirements at the University, please see our IELTS page.